 Response: By nature, task-switching paradigms like CVOE require that participants repeatedly alternate between completing two different task-sets.
 For participants to successfully complete both tasks while still maintaining speed and accuracy, they must be able to keep both task-sets active in working memory to adjust when the task set changes.
 Research on individuals with impaired working memory systems suggests that working memory plays a critical role in task-switching performance.
 For example, older adults typically produce more errors and are slower at responding when completing task-switching compared to younger adults, whose attentional control and working memory systems are thought to be more intact (see Balota et al., 2010).
 These differences become even more exaggerated for older adults diagnosed with working memory impairments, such as Alzheimer’s Disease (e.g., Huff et al., 2015).
 The focus of our manuscript is how well working memory processes are affected by different tasks switching contexts.
-We have significantly revised the Abstract and the Introduction (pg. xx) to clarify the contributions of working memory processes.
+We have significantly revised the Abstract and the Introduction (e.g., pgs.
+4-6) to clarify the contributions of working memory processes.

 Comment 2: Second, what would this task-switching performance tell us about working memory?

-Response: As previously mentioned, task-switching has often been used to assess breakdowns in attentional and working memory processes due to both healthy and unhealthy aging (e.g., Balota et al., 2010; Huff et al., 2015; Tse et al., 2010).
-Regarding the present study, our manipulation of switch presentation sequence (i.e., random vs. predictive switching) gives insight into conditions that challenge working memory processes in healthy adults.
-Our finding that random switching increases local switch costs versus predictive switching indicates that participants struggle to maintain both task sets in working memory and are slower and more likely to produce an error when they must reconfigure to a changing task set.
+Response: As mentioned in our response above, task-switching has often been used to assess breakdowns in attentional and working memory processes due to both healthy and unhealthy aging (e.g., Balota et al., 2010; Huff et al., 2015; Tse et al., 2010).
+Regarding the present study, our manipulation of switch sequencing (i.e., random vs. predictive switching) gives insight into conditions that challenge working memory processes in healthy adults.
+Our finding that random switching increases local switch costs versus predictive switching indicates that participants struggle to maintain both task sets in working memory and are slower and more likely to produce an error when they must reconfigure to a changing task set that is unexpected.
 Relatedly, increased global costs for predictive switching (vs. random) likely reflect an additional burden on working memory due to participants monitoring their progress through a trial sequence in working memory while simultaneously keeping each task-set active.
 Thus, task-switching paradigms are excellent for gauging working memory processes both in terms of how participants switch between two task sets (i.e., local costs) and how participants maintain multiple tasks sets in working memory over repeated task sets (i.e., global costs).

 Comment 3: In a potential revision, the authors would need to address all the concerns raised by the reviewers and would need to pay extra attention to the framing of this work for a special issue on working memory.

-Response: We have revised our manuscript to address each reviewer’s primary concerns while taking special care to clarify the relationship between task-switching processes and working memory (see pg. xx, Introduction and pg. xx, General Discussion for examples).
-In doing so, we now provide a more streamlined review of the literature in the Introduction (Reviewer 1, comment 1; Reviewer 2, comment 1; pgs. xx-xx) while expanding the contents this literature review to encompass a broader selection of task-switching studies as suggested by both reviewers.
-Additionally, we have clarified our methods by providing greater detail regarding trial timing (Reviewer 1, comment 5; Reviewer 2, comments 4 and 5, pg. xx).
-Finally, we have expanded our discussion of the underlying mechanisms driving task-switching processes while also clarifying the relationship between these processes and working memory (Reviewer 2, comment 2, pg. xx).
+Response: We have revised our manuscript to address each reviewer’s primary concerns while taking special care to clarify the relationship between task-switching processes and working memory (see pg.
+4, Introduction and pg.
+21, General Discussion for examples).
+In doing so, we now provide a more streamlined review of the literature in the Introduction (Reviewer 1, comment 1; Reviewer 2, comment 1) while expanding the contents this literature review to encompass a broader selection of task-switching studies as suggested by both reviewers.
+Additionally, we have clarified our methods by providing greater detail regarding trial timing (Reviewer 1, comment 5; Reviewer 2, comments 4 and 5, e.g., pg.
+14).
+Finally, we have expanded our discussion of the underlying mechanisms driving task-switching processes while also clarifying the relationship between these processes and working memory (Reviewer 2, comment 2, e.g., pg.
+23).

 Reviewer 1